heykiditsaaron/coffer-minecraft/docs/WORKFLOW.md

 The correct action is:
 - STOP,
 - articulate the concern,
-- resolve it in law or contract,
+- resolve it in law, contract, or chronicle,
 - then continue.

 Intuition is treated as an early-warning system,